Skip links and keyboard navigation

 • automatic deletion dates.

-DRM restrictions are attached to records and remain attached no matter where you move the information or what you do with it.
-This differs from restrictions placed on a record once it's in a system, which allow you to move or change the record.
+DRM restrictions are attached to digital public records and remain attached no matter where you move the information or what you do with it.
+This differs from restrictions placed on a digital public record once it's in a system, which allow you to move or change the digital public record.

 Illustration of digital rights management restrictions versus system based restrictions